Mickaël Vendetta

-Mickaël Adon ([mikaɛl adɔ̃]; born October 3, 1987 in Paris), better known as Mickaël Vendetta, is a French Internet phenomenon and entrepreneur whose notoriety followed upon the buzz he created on the internet through his personal blog.
+Mickaël Adon ([mikaɛl adɔ̃]; born October 3, 1987, in Paris), better known as Mickaël Vendetta, is a French Internet phenomenon and entrepreneur whose notoriety followed upon the buzz he created on the internet through his personal blog.

 Background

-Vendetta began courses in Business Management in Asnières-sur-Seine, which he stopped after 3 months.
-He said that he was not made for the school system because he found it "too left-wing".
-He then decided to take control of his life and joined a gym in Puteaux.
-Months of training got him better physique.

 He lists as his personal objectives, to become an actor, to market a clothing line, and release a single of house music.
 He also considers becoming a politician like Arnold Schwarzenegger, and, along with Bernard Tapie, supports Nicolas Sarkozy.

 Career

 Vendetta worked briefly in real estate before leaving that business to develop his philosophy of "Bogossitude" ("good looking guy-ness") and promoting it on his blog and in media.
 He created a buzz by publishing partly naked videos of him on his personal blog, showing his physique and establishing having a strong personality, by being purposefully arrogant and pretentious in order to gain public response.
-The blog attracted more than 5,000,000 visitors.

 He appeared on the site Trendywebtv.com, a site which had previously produced Cindy Sander.